liferay/lexicon-site/src/pages/docs/patterns/loading_indicator.md

 ---
 title: "Loading indicator"
-description: "Loading indicator pattern description"
+description: "Providing feedback to users on processes."
 layout: "guide"
 weight: 1
 ---

-### Descrition
+### Description

 Loading indicator shows the user that an external process, like a connection, is being executed.